World Organisation for Animal Health (OIE) stated on April 21, 2020:

 What’s an intermediate host, you ask?

 Well, SARS-CoV-2 has been documented to reside in bats, just like the initial SARS-CoV-1 strain of the early 2000s, with the civet cat (a distinct species from domestic feline cats) as a species in the middle, called an intermediate host.
 The other coronaviruses of MERS-CoV from 2012 and 2018 were transmitted from bats to dromedary camels to humans.
 Similar to the earlier coronaviruses, SARS-CoV-2 did not pass directly from bats to humans.
-Rather, an intermediate host (believed to be the pangolin) transmits SARS-CoV-2 to humans.
+Rather, an intermediate host (believed to be the lizard-like reptile, called a pangolin) transmits SARS-CoV-2 to humans.
 This process of microbes – such as viruses, fungi, bacteria and parasites – jumping from one species to another is called zoonosis.

 Figuring out and proving the intermediate host (or hosts) is important.